Do You Know What’s Breadcrumbing in Dating Relationships?

 In a professional setting, breadcrumbing might manifest as a coworker or superior providing “minimal” support, cooperation, encouragement, or recognition, leaving you feeling undervalued and uncertain about your job performance.

-I had an examiner in my final year of med school who would purposefully breadcrumb students into making glaring mistakes they couldn’t back out from.
+Personal experience: I had an examiner in my final year of med school who would breadcrumb students in viva exams.
+If the student started answering in a slightly wrong way, he would lead them into making glaring mistakes from which they couldn’t back out.

 Final Words

-They toss out bits of “come hither” gestures to keep you hopeful and optimistic, only to feel “high” with your attention and validation.
+They offer just enough to keep you interested, only to feel “high” with your attention and validation.

 Reviewed by Dr. Sandip Roy — medical doctor, psychology writer, and happiness researcher.